lirany1/gauge-playwright-demo/README.md

 After test execution, HTML reports can be found in the `reports/html-report` directory.

-## CI/CD Pipeline
+## CI/CD Pipelines

+### GitHub Actions Pipeline

+This project uses GitHub Actions for automated testing and report publishing.
+The workflow is defined in `.github/workflows/gauge-tests.yml` and includes:

+- Automated test runs on push and pull requests
+- Test execution in Ubuntu environment
+- Python 3.13 and Node.js setup
+- Gauge and Playwright installation
+- HTML report generation
+- Report publishing to GitHub Pages
+- Artifact upload for test reports

+You can view the test reports:
+- As artifacts in each workflow run
+- On GitHub Pages at `https://lirany1.github.io/gauge-playwright-demo/`

+### Jenkins Pipeline

-This project includes a Jenkins pipeline for automated testing.
+This project also includes a Jenkins pipeline for automated testing.
 The pipeline is defined in `Jenkinsfile` and includes the following stages:

 1. **Debug Info**: Displays workspace and system information
 2. **Checkout**: Clones the repository